Agent Forwarding

 Agent Forwarding¶

-to connect to a remote server, you may also need to receive access tokens from
+When using ssh to connect to a remote server, you may also need to receive access tokens from

 the local agent.
 This is possible by forwarding the UNIX domain socket used for